Tanzu-Solutions-Engineering/tas4ops-workshop-eduk8s/workshop/content/labs/11_tas_slow_requests.md

    cf logs spring-music-<team name>
    ```

-   From any web browswer navigate to your app's route:
+   From any web browser navigate to your app's route:

    You could also do this via curl
    ```copy-and-edit